-Chicken shawarma salad is an incredibly flavorful, fresh, and elegant weeknight dinner.
+This is one of my favorite summer paleo dinners!
+Chicken Shawarma Salad is an incredibly flavorful, fresh, and elegant weeknight dinner.
 The greens are tossed with mint and parsley, then topped with crunchy cucumbers, garden-fresh tomatoes, and tender slivers of red onion.
 Each bite is crisp, bright and bursting with flavor.
-Jump to recipe »

-On days that I’m feeling particularly healthy and/or lazy, I opt for a chicken shawarma salad in lieu of the full platter.
+On days that I’m feeling particularly healthy and/or lazy, I opt for this chicken shawarma salad in lieu of the full platter.
 I whip up the quick marinade in the morning, then toss it with the chicken where it infuses with flavor in the fridge all day.
-One 30-minute roast later, and I’ve got an easy, healthy meal on the table that everyone loves.
+One 30-minute roast later, and I’ve got an easy, healthy paleo dinner that everyone loves.
 Even the kid.

 Chicken Shawarma Salad Recipe Notes